 Hidden Lake Lookout Trail is a 7.7 mile heavily trafficked out and back trail located near Marblemount, Washington that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash